-Tentative evaluations of transfer credit from the Office of the Dean of Students in the College over the summer before they arrive on campus.
-These evaluations are based on transcripts received from all post-secondary schools attended.
+Tentative evaluations of transfer credit from the Office of the Dean of Students in the College are conducted only for admitted transfer students.
+These evaluations are based on transcripts and other supporting documents received from all post-secondary schools attended.
 No evaluations of transfer credit will be granted prior to an offer of admission.
 For more details, please visit the College’s Transfer Credit and Examination Credit pages.

 The College grants credit for some Advanced Placement examinations with scores of 4 or 5 and International Baccalaureate Higher Level examinations with scores of 6 or 7, but not for CLEP, USAFI, or correspondence course work.
 Entering students also take placement tests in a variety of subjects.
 Learn more about credit gained by examination.

-Generally, the College grants transfer credit for liberal arts courses carrying at least three semester hours or four quarter hours of credit and passed with a grade of C or better (in some cases, a grade of B or better is required) from an accredited institution, subject to review by the Dean of Students office.
+Generally, the College grants transfer credit for liberal arts courses that carry at least three semester hours or four quarter hours of credit and were passed with a grade of C or better (in some cases, a grade of B or better is required) from an accredited institution, subject to review by the Dean of Students office.
 The College does not grant transfer credit for courses in pre-calculus or calculus (credit for calculus will be granted only by College accreditation or AP exam, or based on completion of a higher-level math course at UChicago).
 Depending on the student’s major and on the level of work to be evaluated, credit for some courses in chemistry, physics, and biology may also be subject to examination.
 Undergraduate business courses will be reviewed for transfer credit by the faculty of the Booth School of Business.
-Professional or technical courses (e.g., law, nursing, civil/mechanical engineering, speech, education, leadership, first-year writing) and any kind of tutorial, independent study coursework, including internship credit or prior learning experiences (work experience, trainings, certifications, etc.), do not transfer; only courses similar to those taught in the College may transfer.
+Professional or technical courses (e.g., law, nursing, civil/mechanical engineering, speech, education, leadership, first-year writing) and any kind of tutorial, independent study coursework, including internship credit or prior learning experiences (work experience, trainings, certifications, etc.), do not transfer, only courses similar to those taught in the College may transfer.